 - Any bonuses offered by your chosen foster care agency

-Figuring Out How Much YOU Will Get Paid
+How Much Will You Get Paid to Foster a Child?

 It’s nice to know the general numbers.
 But your situation is different from everyone else’s.
 Here are some things to consider: